Included in this post:

 I grew up here.
 From my first eight years in the South, I remember well the all-black chain gangs slaving behind our property—overseen by Caucasian officers, shotguns at the ready.
 That sends kids a message.
 We also lived 10 years in the North.
 The prejudice was less obvious, but still palpable.
 I’ll never forget our mayor’s son.
 Comments and jokes about Jews and Blacks poured from his mouth like a malodorous effluent.
 (We were in the same Boy Scout troop.)
 It was offensive.
 I knew it was wrong.

 I became a Christian when I was 18.
 Since I now had the Holy Spirit, I was pretty sure any residual racism got washed away with all my other sins.
-I was “colorblind,” and thought that was a good thing.
+I was “colorblind,” and imagined that was a good thing.
 It’s a nice thought—racial equality.
 Galatians 3:28 speaks of our unity in Christ.
 But color does matter.
 “Colorblind” means we are insensitive to all the reasons it does matter.

 Although I wouldn't say “I am racist,” I can easily say, “I have benefited from racial inequality.”